-I spend a lot of time evangelizing the importance of first time user experiences.
-After all, less than 100% of new users that are exposed to a product will stick around, but 100% of them will experience some piece of its FTUX.
+I often evangelize the importance of first time user experiences.
+After all, not all of the users acquired to a product will stick around, but they’ll all experience its first run design.
 To encourage return use, that first impression must be solid.
+But it’s also very common for designers to overemphasize the first run experience at the expense of long-term user support.

 Attendees of my “New Users Matter, Too” talks have graciously brainstormed ideas for free samples